-Alienware 17 R2 Disassembly and SSD, RAM, HDD upgrade options
+Alienware 17 R2 Disassembly and SSD, RAM, HDD Upgrade Options

-Alienware 17 R2 is one of the latest gaming laptops from Dell that features a 17.3-inch screen, a 4th generation Intel® Core™ i7-4710HQ processor, 16GB of RAM and an NVIDIA® GeForce® GTX 980M graphics card.
-It also comes with Windows 8.1 and once received by the buyer it’s immediately ready to play games, surf the Internet and do a plethora of other e-activities on it.
+The Alienware 17 R2 is one of Dell’s latest gaming laptops.
+This laptop features a 17.3-inch display, a fourth-generation Intel Core i7-4710HQ processor, 16GB of RAM, and an NVIDIA GeForce GTX 980M graphics card.
+It comes pre-installed with Windows 8.1, allowing you to play games, surf the web, and handle all your digital entertainment needs right out of the box.

 Want to be the first to see inside the latest gadgets?
-Follow us on Facebook for the latest news from the MyFixGuide.com.
+Follow us on Facebook for the latest news from MyFixGuide.com.

 Specification